Sagnikd007/LMS-Project/README.md

 a long way in satisfying user’s requirements.
 The computerization of the Library Management will not only improve the efficiency but will also reduce human stress thereby indirectly improving human resources.
+DOCUMENTATION IS DONE HERE BY FOLLOWING ALL THE 7 PHASES OF SDLC
 * Basic application to add,delete the books and student information (issued and returned books).
 * steps to use
   * run the .py file